BBY Limited

 BBY Ltd was an Australian stock broking, corporate advisory and asset management firm.
 Prior to its voluntary administration on 18 May 2015, it claimed to be the largest independent stockbroker in Australia and New Zealand by market share.
 The group provided financial and advisory services to emerging companies and their investors including corporate finance, research, sales & trading, asset management and broker dealer services.

 History

 Foundation and early years

 BBY, formerly known as Burdett Buckeridge Young, was established in 1987 by three former A.C.
 Goode & Co. brokers, in conjunction with the State Bank of Victoria.
 The acquisition of State Bank by the Commonwealth Bank in the early 1990s saw the disposal of their interest and subsequently Jefferies & Co acquired an equity stake in the firm.

 BBY went on to established institutional broking and capital raising services on the back of its research platform.
-The company's head office is in Sydney with offices in Adelaide, Auckland, Brisbane, Gold Coast, London, Melbourne, New York City, Perth and Wellington.
+The company's head office was in Sydney with offices in Adelaide, Auckland, Brisbane, Gold Coast, London, Melbourne, New York City, Perth and Wellington.

 In 2005 the Australian Securities & Investments Commission (ASIC) issued a warning against BBY for allegedly failing to manage conflicts of interest for publishing positive research about a corporate client it was advising.
 ASIC imposed special conditions on BBY's financial services licence.